neuml/paperetl/README.md

     An optional second argument sets a specific date of the dataset in the format YYYY-MM-DD (ex.
 2021-01-01) which defaults of the latest date.
 This should match the date used in Step 1.

-    A version of [entry-dates.csv](https://www.kaggle.com/davidmezzetti/cord-19-article-entry-dates/output) is also available on Kaggle.

 3. Build database

     ```bash